ruxfabio16/Drone_FSR/README.md

     $ roslaunch quad_control mymav.launch
     ```

  2. You will need to create your flying arena in Gazebo.
-To do that, you can just modify the "arena.world" file inside "quad_control/worlds".
+To do that, you can just modify the *arena.world* file inside *quad_control/worlds*.

  3. The two most important reference frames are **worldNED** and **hummingbird/base_linkNED**.
 The goal of the project is to generate a trajectory and control the quadrotor in order to move the **hummingbird/base_linkNED** (attached to the quadrotor body) with respect to **worldNED** (the fixed frame in the world).